fabric8io/fabric8/docs/openShiftDocker.md

 __Instead, we recommend that the simplest way to get going is to use the Fabric8 VagrantFile, as detailed below:__

 1. Install the [Docker client](https://docs.docker.com/installation/) to interact with docker from your host machine, the later version the better!
-This is an optional step but recommended (Note that there isn't currently a binary distribution for Windows)
+This is an optional step but recommended (Note that there isn't currently a binary distribution for Windows).
 2. Install [Vagrant](http://www.vagrantup.com/downloads.html)
-3. Check out the Fabric8 Git Repo or download a [repository snapshot zip](https://github.com/fabric8io/fabric8/archive/master.zip):
+3. Check out the Fabric8 Git Repo or download a [repository snapshot zip](https://github.com/fabric8io/fabric8/archive/master.zip)[^1]:

-    `git clone git@github.com:fabric8io/fabric8.git`
+        osx:$ git clone git@github.com:fabric8io/fabric8.git

 4. Create a VM using the Fabric8 VagrantFile at the root of the repository:

-    `cd fabric8`
+        osx:$ cd fabric8
-    `vagrant up`
+        osx:$ vagrant up
-    `vagrant ssh`
+        osx:$ vagrant ssh

    Note: There are alternative Vagrant images available in the [Fabric8 Repo](https://github.com/fabric8io/fabric8/tree/master/support/vagrant)

 5. We recommend priming the docker registry with the images used by Fabric8, and then using Vagrant to take a snapshot so we can revert back to a clean start without re-downloading gigabites of docker images.

-    first install the snapshot plugin
+   First install the snapshot plugin from you host system (i.e. outside the VM):

-    `vagrant plugin install vagrant-vbox-snapshot`
+        osx:$ vagrant plugin install vagrant-vbox-snapshot

-    now prime the registry
+   Now prime the registry by fetching setup script within the VM:

-    `bash <(curl -sSL https://bit.ly/get-fabric8) -p`
+        vm:$ bash <(curl -sSL https://bit.ly/get-fabric8) -p

    or if you want to pull down all the docker images for the kitchen sink

-    `bash <(curl -sSL https://bit.ly/get-fabric8) -pk`
+        vm:$ bash <(curl -sSL https://bit.ly/get-fabric8) -pk

-    take a snapshot of the vagrant image:
+   Then take a snapshot of the vagrant image, again outside of the VM

-    `exit`
+        vm:$  exit
-    `vagrant snapshot take default cleanstart`
+        osx:$ vagrant snapshot take default cleanstart

     __Now at any point you can reset to the cleanstart snapshot via:__

-    `vagrant snapshot go default cleanstart`
+        osx:$ vagrant snapshot go default cleanstart

 ---

 ### Run the Start Script